-In February of 2015, the circuit court held a final dispositional hearing wherein it addressed the DHHR's motion to terminate petitioner's parental rights and petitioner's and the mother's motions for improvement periods.
-At the conclusion of the hearing, the circuit court found that the multiple, unexplained injuries to C.W. precluded it from granting an improvement period and supported termination of the parties' parental rights.
+In February of 2015, the circuit court held a final dispositional hearing wherein it addressed the DHHR's motion to terminate petitioner's parental rights and the motion for an improvement period.
+Petitioner was incarcerated at the time of this hearing and declined transport to the hearing.
+Additional evidence was offered that petitioner continued to engage in criminal activity throughout the pendency of the case, was on probation for the commission of a felony, and violated probation several times.
+At the conclusion of the hearing, the circuit court found that petitioner was unlikely to fully participate in an improvement period.
+The circuit court also found that the multiple, unexplained injuries to C.W. precluded it from granting an improvement period and supported termination of the parties' parental rights.
 Ultimately, the circuit court terminated petitioner's parental rights.
 The final dispositional order was entered on February 25, 2015.
-Petitioner appeals from this order.
+Petitioner now appeals from this order.

+First, petitioner assigns error to the circuit court's adjudication of petitioner as an abusing parent.
 The Court has previously established the following standard of review: